ikumen/tlrl/README.md

 1. add `http://localhost:8080/login/oauth2/code/google` URI for "Authorized redirect URIs"
 1. and "Create", a "OAuth client created" dialog will pop up with your "Client ID" and "Client Secret", take note of it and continue below

-Once you have the "Client ID" and "Client Secret", we'll need to create a local `properties` file to store the secrets and make sure it doesn't get checked into source control.
-Create a file at `backend/src/main/resources/application-local.yml` and add the following:
+Once you have the "Client ID" and "Client Secret", create a local `properties` file to store the secrets and make sure it doesn't get checked into source control.

+Create the file at `backend/src/main/resources/application-local.yml` and add the following:

 ```yml
 spring: